hedonistrh/bestekar/blog_part1_draft.md

 Also, we can see great efforts in this area like [Google's Magenta](https://magenta.tensorflow.org) and [Aiva](http://www.aiva.ai) which is Luxembourg based startup for music generation.
 Especially, [Aiva's musics](https://www.youtube.com/watch?v=HAfLCTRuh7U) are amazing and their contents are registered under the France and Luxembourg authors’ right society (SACEM).

  With this impression, I want to start my own journey to this area.
-And this blog-post explains my first step to this journey.
+And this blog-post explains my first step to this journey. :school_satchel: :tada:

 ## LSTM

 [Colah's post](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) gives great insight about LSTM.
 Also, I will try to give information about LSTM.

 Traditional neural networks can not remember past information.
 They can only process current information.
-As you can think, if you can not remember past information, probably you can not even make meaningful sentences.
-Recurrent Neural Network(RNN) solve this problem with recurrent connection via loops at nodes.
+As you can think, if you can not remember past information, probably you can not even produce meaningful sentences.
+Recurrent Neural Network(RNN) solve this problem thanks to recurrent connection via loops at nodes.
 However, Vanilla RNN has another problem called as _vanishing gradient_.
 At this point, you can ask what is gradient and why this problem is big deal.
 Let me explain these concepts in one paragraph.

 <p align="center">
     <img src="https://deeplearning4j.org/img/greff_lstm_diagram.png">